Skip to content

 Bologna

-Standing close to the Piazza Maggiore, the 97-metre Asinelli Tower and the 48-metre leaning Garisenda Tower were constructed in the 12th century.
-In their time, they were definitely seen as skyscrapers
+The 97-metre Asinelli Tower and the 48-metre leaning Garisenda Tower, standing close to the Piazza Maggiore, were constructed in the 12th century.
+At their time, they were seen as skyscrapers

 The Garisenda Tower reached 60 metres before being shortened because it caused the building to lean.
 Stories suggest this was done to avoid using the tower for military purposes.

 The two towers were used as a defensive site in medieval Bologna.
-Today, they are a reminder of Bologna’s strategic importance and are among the most popular tourist attractions in the city.
+Today, they are a reminder of the city’s strategic importance and are among the most popular tourist attractions.
 You can’t possibly be in the city and not visit its 900-year-old towers.

 The Sanctuary of San Luca: Hike to that Church on the Hill